danmt/accessible-navigation/README.md

 </header>
 ```

-And we dont want the focus outline (the ugly blue line) in the header so can do this:
+And we dont want the focus outline in the header so can do this:

 ```scss
 .header {